mauriciovigolo/keycloak-angular/README.md

 To ensure that Keycloak can communicate through the iframe you will have to serve a static HTML asset from your application at the location provided in `silentCheckSsoRedirectUri`.

+If your app should be accessible only to authorized users, then set `onLoad: 'login-required'` and `await keycloak.init()`.

 Create a file called `silent-check-sso.html` in the `assets` directory of your application and paste in the contents as seen below.

 ```html